How Does Sunset Beach Work? - Page 6

 Even as you're looking directly at it.
 Even as you're riding directly across it.

-Unlike the peak outside, the inside section at Sunset Beach is protean in the extreme, and its fluctuations are the stuff of legend.
+Unlike the peak outside, the Inside Section at Sunset Beach is protean in the extreme, and its fluctuations are the stuff of legend.

 It lives and breathes, surges and pulses, comes at you with sudden and unexpected warbles and steps, and just generally goes way the hell and gone out of its way to deceive you and smash you, even as it also might one fine day set you up for the best tube ride you will ever experience in your entire lifetime.